 After almost 14 years of recommending raw and natural dog and cat food, I thought that people don’t need to learn about it anymore because the basic principles are common knowledge.
 Wrong.
 I have realized, I have been living in a bubble.

 It appears that the debate about raw or so-called BARF diet – Bone and Raw Food is going on.
-Pet food companies are trying their best to hide junk behind pretty labels and the word organic and natural while many of them import ingredient from China and continue to pay out customers who’s pets were poisoned during the melamine-tainted pet food scandal.
+Pet food companies are trying their best to hide junk behind pretty labels and the word organic and natural while many of them use synthetic, low quality ingredients and continue to pay out customers who’s pets were poisoned during the melamine-tainted pet food scandal.

 So what do you do when you are not sure if BARF is the way to go?